By entering this website, you agree that you're of legal age in your state to purchase electronic cigarette products.

 Ultimately, when you identify the cause of concern for nicotine in tobacco, the root issue is not the nicotine at all, but cigarette smoke.

 "Repeated inhalation of smoke into the lungs is a very bad thing for the human body.
 By way of analogy, if most people obtained caffeine by smoking tea leaves the way most currently get nicotine by smoking tobacco leaves, it too would be an enormous cause of ill health."

 While nicotine in small doses is not harmful—and has even been shown to be beneficial in treating certain conditions—it is important to note that the substance is indeed a powerful neurotoxin capable of causing serious illness or even death if ingested in large enough doses.

-Fortunately, the amount of nicotine absorbed through electronic vapor smoking is so small that it is highly unlikely for a person to overdose on nicotine through use of traditional cigarettes or vapor cigarettes alone.
+Fortunately, the amount of nicotine absorbed through vaping is so small that it is highly unlikely to cause an overdose.
 Cautious estimates put the lower threshold of nicotine poisonings at 500-1000 milligrams of pure nicotine.